learn-co-curriculum/curriculum-team/finding-issues.md

 If you make a change to the README on `master`, you probably need to make that change in `solution` as well.

-If you add a test in `master`, you need to add that test, and its resolution in `solution`.
+If you add a test in `master`, you need to add that test, and its resolution, in `solution`.

 These are some mechanics that you'll need to reason about, but are a bit of an